AshuKarmakar/SoftwareTestingAssignment/Q9_WebScrapping/README.md

 - npm install
 - npm test ( This will open the Medium.com webpage, click on a random link and scrap links & paragraphs from the linked page ) <Q9>

-# Recorded Videos
+# Recorded Video
-- For Q9 - Download Q9_WebScraping.mp4 & play
+- For Q9 - Download Q9_webScraping.mp4 & play

 # Disclaimer
 Please re-run the program in occurance of the following extremely rare cases: